ionic-team/stencil/readme.md

   <a href="https://twitter.com/stenciljs">Twitter</a>
 </h2>

-[Stencil](https://stenciljs.com/) is a simple compiler for generating Web Components and static site generated progressive web apps (PWA).
-Stencil was built by the [Ionic](https://ionic.io/) team for its next generation of performant mobile and desktop Web Components.
+[Stencil](https://stenciljs.com/) is a simple compiler for generating Web Components, built by the [Ionic](https://ionic.io/) team.

 Stencil combines the best concepts of the most popular frontend frameworks into a compile-time rather than run-time tool.
 It combines TypeScript, JSX, an asynchronous rendering pipeline to ensure smooth running animations and lazy-loading, to generate 100% standards-based Web Components that run on both [modern browsers and legacy browsers](https://stenciljs.com/docs/browser-support).

 Stencil components are just Web Components, so they work in any major framework or with no framework at all.
 In many cases, Stencil can be used as a drop in replacement for traditional frontend frameworks given the capabilities now available in the browser, though using it as such is certainly not required.

 Stencil also enables a number of key capabilities on top of Web Components, in particular Server Side Rendering (SSR) without the need to run a headless browser, pre-rendering, and objects-as-properties (instead of just strings).